kunalkalraa/CodeAlpha_JAVAPROGRAMMING/README.md

 TASK 2:
 ---------
-Certainly!
-Below is a README template for the Simple Banking Application:
+README template for the Simple Banking Application:

 ---